bluez-sh/gsoc-2019-log/log.md

 more days to get a proper understanding of the format before I start working.
 As of now, my aim is to modify the lavf/movenc.c (mov muxer) so as to produce heif/heic files from it.
-This will help me get a better insight of the format (as suggested by my mentor, Carl).
+This will help me get a better insight of the format (as suggested by my mentor, Carl Eugen).

 Today I mostly investigated the samples available in the original ticket.
 MP4Box (by GPAC) can dump the "box" structure of heif files in a nicely detailed